rosera/serverless-bootcamp/web-2-serverless/01-lab/README.md

 ## Scenario

 In this lab you will build a web page.
 The web page will convert Hectares to Acres.
 The code below represents a simple web form.
-In the exmaple the user will be required to:
+In the example the user will be required to:

 * Enter a numeric value
 * Press the button to display an output